 The Moldovan parliament granted autonomous status to the Turkic-language speaking Gagauz region in the southwest of the republic in late 1994.
 It has powers over its own political, economic and cultural affairs.

 Moldova is one of the poorest countries in Europe and has a large foreign debt and high unemployment.
 It is heavily dependent on Russia for energy supplies, and Russia has not hesitated to take advantage of this fact as a way of exerting economic pressure on Moldova.

-The Russian gas giant Gazprom cut the gas supply Moldova in January 2006 and January 2009 - for several weeks on the latter occasion - and in November 2012 Moscow issued an ultimatum telling Chisinau to withdraw from energy agreements with the EU or face losing discounts on Russian gas supplies from Russia.
+In November 2012 Moscow issued an ultimatum telling Chisinau to withdraw from energy agreements with the EU or face losing discounts on Russian gas supplies from Russia.